 Rejoice in the Lord always, and again I say, Rejoice.

 John comes and teaches us to know who we are.
 Repent ye, for the kingdom of God is at Hand.
 (Matt. iii.
 2) John teaches us to repent because we are always sinners in need of the Saviour.
 With John, we are called to confess our sins.
 John, like Elijah, is a messenger of repentance.
 Because we are neither righteous nor virtuous, we must make repentance an habitual part of our spiritual lives.
 But his confession also reveals to us that repentance is only a beginning.
 Repentance prepares us for the salvation that Jesus Christ alone can bring into our lives.
 John tells us: I baptize with water: but there standeth one among you, whom ye know not: he it is who coming after me is preferred before me, whose shoe's latchet I am not worthy to unloose.
 (St. John i.
-26) From the depths of John’s heart we come to know that repentance empties us of all power and strength.
+26) From the depths of John’s heart we come to know that repentance empties us, unselfs us, and make us that spiritual place in which Christ can come alive.
 John has a baptism with water for repentance, but Christ shall baptize…with the Holy Ghost.
 (St. Mark i.
 8) John’s baptism will cleanse us; Christ’s baptism will sanctify and save us.
 The one removes sin and the other infuses righteousness.

 John also exhorts us to mourning.
-When we acknowledge our sins, we ought to mourn over what we have done to ourselves and others.
+We acknowledge our sins, and we ought to mourn over their effects.
 We mourn our own lost opportunities to die to ourselves and prepare more seriously for Christ’s coming.
 We must pray for the gift of tears.
 Our physical tears begin to heal those who grieve.
 Our spiritual tears begin to cleanse us from sin, as St. J. Chrysostom says.
 Our repentance and mourning promise to play the greatest part in our coming to know God and rejoice in His coming.
-Our bodies will begin to heal and our souls will be altered for the better.
+Our bodies will begin to heal, and our souls will be altered for the better.
 The water that John pours over the heads of penitents symbolizes the tears that purify the soul that awaits the coming of Christ.

 The tears that unceasing prayer offers…are resurrectional.
 (Philokalia) Blessed are they that mourn, for they shall be comforted.
 (St. Matthew v 4) Rejoicing and Joy constitute our end.
-Our preparation for the coming of Christ heralded by St. John the Baptist intends to make us new and ripe for rejoicing in Christ’s Holy Incarnation.
-He longs for us to rejoice in Jesus Christ’s coming to the soul.
-John’s cry for confession, contrition, and compunction prepares us to run the race that empties us of ourselves and longs to be filled with the salvation that Christ’s birth brings.
-Only then will our souls receive Christ’s coming with rejoicing.
+Our preparation for the coming of Christ, heralded by St. John the Baptist intends to make us new and ripe for rejoicing in Christ’s Holy Incarnation.
+St. Paul says today Rejoice in the Lord always and again I say Rejoice.
+(Phil. iv.
+4) We must rejoice in Jesus Christ’s coming to the soul.
+John’s cry for confession, contrition, and compunction prepares us to be filled with the salvation that Christ’s birth brings.
+Sorrow must yield to joy.
 If this power becomes operative in our lives, we shall instinctively perfect confidence and hope in God’s future glory.
-Today, Christ promises to infuse us with His presence to generate to deepen and perfect our belief and hope that the Kingdom of Heaven is at hand.
+Today, Christ promises to infuse us with His presence to generate, deepen, and perfect our belief and hope that the Kingdom of Heaven is at hand.
 So let us close by praying with St. Ignatius of Loyola:

 Fill us, we pray, with Your light and life,